Cartrigger/angelauramc.github.io/markdown/wiki/faq/android/SHADERS.md

 # Shaders
-The LTW renderer brings up a decent shader compatibility, which means AmethystLauncher now supports shaders made for Iris or Optifine.
+The LTW renderer brings up a decent shader compatibility, which means Amethyst now supports shaders made for Iris or Optifine.
 Here are a few list of shaders that work on LTW

 ✅ No Bugs
 ⚠️ Minor Bugs